Coming from the main article: inculcation, you have seen how deep things are. So now we go back and focus on the details.

 • inside

-• out on groups
+• studying groups

 • out on metric spaces

-• out on vector spaces
+• inside or vector spaces

 • out on normed -vector spaces, inner product spaces